Skip to Main Content

 Creating Citations and a Bibliography

 When you are ready, Zotero can create citations and a bibliography, or reference list, to add to your paper.
-Please note that not all citation styles are included in Zotero's basic list; however, you may add additional styles through a "Style Search" in the "Zotero Style Respository" using the following directions.
+Please note that not all citation styles are included in Zotero's basic list; however, you may add additional styles through a "Style Search" in the "Zotero Style Repository" using the following directions.

 To add a new citation style to Zotero, click on "Edit" in the top left corner of the app, then select "Preferences" from the drop-down menu.
 In the pop-up box, select the "Cite" tab, then click on the blue "Get additional styles" link to go to the "Zotero Style Repository."
 In the "Title Search" box, type in the citation style you need.
 Choose the correct style from the results list to automatically add it to your Zotero Style Manager.